Winn Correctional Center

 - Lockdown – Administrative Segregation:

 A full academic and vocational curriculum began at Winn Correctional Center in April 1990.
 The facility provides educational services ranging from literacy training to technical occupational preparation.
 All inmates are encouraged to address their education needs while incarcerated.
 The staff’s philosophy is one that encourages individuals to become productive, active members of society after their release.
 All education programs are open to inmates who meet the entry requirements of the program.
 Literacy classes are designed for inmates functioning at the fourth grade and below level.
 Adult Basic Education classes are designed to help students functioning between fourth and sixth grade levels.
-Developmental studies/GED preparations are designed to help students functioning above the sixth grade level, but who have not earned a GED or high school diploma.
-The vocational classes offered are Computerized Office Practice, Culinary Arts/Food Service, Data Entry, Heating, Ventilation and Air Conditioning, Horticulture, Graphic Arts, and Automotive Body & Maintenance Repair, with the recent addition of Welding Class.
+Developmental studies/High School Equivalency (HSE) preparations are designed to help students functioning above the sixth grade level, but who have not earned a high school diploma or equivalency.
+The vocational classes offered are Auto Body, Basic Auto Service, Computerized Information Processing, Culinary Arts, Building Trades, Horticulture and Offset Printing Operations.
 Correspondence Courses are offered to those with the entry requirements and desire to further their education.
 The education staff monitors the testing of inmates/residents in all areas.

-The Prison Enterprise Garment Factory teaches inmates a skill while supplying the Department of Corrections with inmate clothing and linens.
-All state facilities are encouraged to purchase these items from Prison Enterprises, which is responsible for the compensation of inmate incentive wages.
+The Prison Enterprise Garment Factory teaches offenders a skill while supplying the Department of Corrections with offender clothing and linens.
+All state facilities are encouraged to purchase these items from Prison Enterprises, which is responsible for the compensation of offender incentive wages.